bodrick/awesome/README.md

 *   [postmanlabs/postman-collection](https://github.com/postmanlabs/postman-collection) - Javascript module that allows a developer to work with Postman Collections
 *   [postmanlabs/postman-code-generators](https://github.com/postmanlabs/postman-code-generators) - Common repository for all code generators shipped with Postman
 *   [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era
+*   [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
+Free and Open Source.
 *   [TejasQ/add-gitignore](https://github.com/TejasQ/add-gitignore) - An interactive CLI tool that adds a .gitignore to your projects.
 *   [kaelzhang/node-ignore](https://github.com/kaelzhang/node-ignore) - 🔍 node-ignore is the manager and filter for .gitignore rules, the one used by eslint, prettier and many others.
 *   [vercel/style-guide](https://github.com/vercel/style-guide) - Vercel's engineering style guide